MarketingPipeline/Awesome-Repo-Template/README.md

   - update all links with your own with EASE!
   - update Code Of Conduct E-mail with your own!
   - update Security Policy E-mail with your own!
+  - compress / optimize all images in repo!
   - generate a table of contents in your README
-  - generate a star-gazer metrics image
+  - generate a star-gazer metrics SVG image
 - Time Saving Files:
   - [Pull request template](.github/pull_request_template.md)
   - Issue templates for [bug reports](.github/ISSUE_TEMPLATE/bug_report.yaml) and